owntracks/recorder/README.md

 Note in particular the `--hosted` option: you specify neither a host name or a port number; the _recorder_ has those built-in, and it uses a specific _clientID_ for the MQTT connection.
 Other than that, there is no difference between the _recorder_ connecting to Hosted or to your private MQTT broker.

+When the recorder has received a publish or two, visit it with your favorite Web browser by pointing your browser at `http://127.0.0.1:8083`.

 ## Design decisions